 At St Marylebone we are immensely proud of the achievements of all of our students.
 We have a comprehensive intake of students who go on to achieve results that place the school in the top 5% of schools in England.

-The St Marylebone CE School results can be viewed on the DfE website.
+The St Marylebone CE School performance tables can be viewed on the DfE website.

-In 2020, GCSE grades were awarded by the Centre Assessed Grade process.
+In 2020 GCSE grades were awarded by the Centre Assessed Grade process, and in 2021 by the Teacher Assessed Grade process.
 This means that comparisons between schools are unreliable because of the lack of national standardisation.
 However, students at St Marylebone achieved grades which placed the School in the top 5% of the country, as has been the case for the last 10 years.

 GCSE results 2020